jheyman/blog/pages/BlueKey/index.md

 How could I encounter problems with 472 bytes of free SRAM left ?

+### Where did my SRAM go ?

-SRAM is mapped as follows:
+SRAM is mapped as follows on this arduino model:

 ![SRAMMap]({{ site.baseurl }}/assets/images/BlueKey/SRAMMap.png)